Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 The customer explains the new feature on the phone, after which the PlayerAudience must decide how the PlayerCharacter proceeds:

 * The PlayerCharacter starts to implement the feature.
 * The PlayerCharacter asks the customer if he really wants the feature.
-This decision triggers another.StoryFlowDecision.
-The customer wants to go through the change process with his new feature idea.
+This decision triggers another StoryFlowDecision.
+The customer wants to go through the change process with their new feature idea.
 The PlayerAudience can choose from the following options:
   * The PlayerCharacter implements the feature together with the customer.
   * The PlayerCharacter sets a meeting with req. engineer, usability and test manager.